passenger94/shoes3/shoesManual_redcarpet01.md

 #### Image effects on image blocks ####

-You already know how to combine shapes into an image block (See [[Rules]] >> Image and Shape Blocks), using the same technique you can add some effects to those image blocks, namely : blur, shadow and glow, with the help of corresponding methods.
+You already know how to combine shapes into an image block (See <span style="color:blue">Rules</span> >> Image and Shape Blocks), using the same technique you can add some effects to those image blocks, namely : blur, shadow and glow, with the help of corresponding methods.
 Just wrap shapes or images into an image block and add effects inside the block

 ```ruby
 Shoes.app :width => 400, :height => 450, :resizable => true do
     image :top => 20, :left => 20 do
         fill "#127"